-On January 7, 2021, three initial stockholders of the Company forfeited an aggregate of 718,750 shares of Class B Common Stock at no cost, which the Company cancelled, resulting in an aggregate of 3,593,750 shares of Class B Common Stock outstanding and held by the Company's initial stockholders.

-On January 29, 2021, we effectuated a 1.2-for-1 forward stock split, resulting in an aggregate of 4,312,500 shares held by our initial stockholders (up to 562,500 of which are subject to forfeiture by our initial stockholders to the extent that the underwriters' over-allotment is not exercised in full).
+In January 2021, three initial stockholders of the Company forfeited an aggregate of 718,750 shares of Class B Common Stock at no cost, which the Company cancelled, resulting in an aggregate of 3,593,750 shares of Class B Common Stock outstanding and held by the Company's initial stockholders (468,750 of which are subject to forfeiture by our initial stockholders to the extent that the underwriters' over-allotment is not exercised in full)

 Holders of Founder Shares may also elect to convert their shares of Class B common stock into an equal number of shares of Class A common stock, subject to adjustment, at any time.
-The initial stockholders have agreed to forfeit up to 562,500 Founder Shares to the extent that the over-allotment option is not exercised in full by the underwriter.
+The initial stockholders have agreed to forfeit up to 468,750 Founder Shares to the extent that the over-allotment option is not exercised in full by the underwriter.
 The forfeiture will be adjusted to the extent that the over-allotment option is not exercised in full by the underwriter so that the Founder Shares will represent 20.0% of the Company's issued and outstanding shares after the Proposed Offering.
 If the Company increases or decreases the size of the offering, the Company will effect a stock dividend or share contribution back to capital, as applicable, immediately prior to the consummation of the Proposed Offering in such amount as to maintain the Founder Share ownership of the Company's stockholders prior to the Proposed Offering at 20.0% of the Company's issued and outstanding common stock upon the consummation of the Proposed Offering.